realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 OCaml value `None`; or we have an instance of the `value` non-terminal, which corresponds to a well-formed JSON value, in which case we wrap the corresponding `Json.value` in a `Some` tag.
-Note that in the `value` case, we wrote `v = value` to bind the OCaml value that corresponds to to the variable `v`, which we can then use within the curly-braces for that production.
+Note that in the `value` case, we wrote `v = value` to bind the OCaml value that corresponds to the variable `v`, which we can then use within the curly-braces for that production.

 Now let's consider a more complicated example, the rule for the